 Whenever I ask Lil’M to keep back all her toys in the basket, she comes to me and says mamma ladoo…and I will toss one virtually and she acts as if she has really caught a ladoo and eating it…I am totally floored seeing her acting skills.
-With Lil’M at home, I thought I will make these ladoo’s in real for her…just to see how she will react seeing real ‘Chota Bheem ladoos’.
+With Lil’M at home, I thought I will make these besan oats ladoo in real for her…just to see how she will react seeing real ‘Chota Bheem ladoos’.
 I have added oats powder, but traditionally only chickpea flour is used in making these ladoos.
 Oats powder will give nice binding to the recipe and I feel it is a good way to include oats in kid friendly recipes.

 - ½ cup Oats